Technical Interview Questions: Java Knowledge, Skills, and Experience

 Further down the list are Java interview questions for experienced professionals.

-While some of these technical questions require a better grasp of Java concepts, they don’t actually assess technical skill.
+While some of these Java lead interview questions require a better grasp of technical concepts, they don’t actually assess technical skill.
 Writing code and using it to define and solve problems can only be assessed in a real-life situation, such as a Java coding task or Java scenario-based coding challenges.

 And even then, coding is just a fraction of what makes someone a great engineer.